 Thus, the first draft of the document, which would eventually become the United States Constitution, was proposed to the Second Continental Congress on August 6th, 1787.

-George Mason, a Virginian, was the first to suggest the addition of a Bill of Rights to delineate the individual citizen’s rights.
+George Mason, a Virginian, was the first to suggest the addition of a Bill of Rights to delineate the individual rights of citizens.
 However, his suggestion would go largely ignored for nearly two years.

-After three months of debate over the first draft, a more agreeable document was formed by December of 1787.
-However, for the Constitution to become the official law of the land, at least nine of the thirteen states had to agree to ratify it.
+After three months of debate over the first draft, a more agreeable document was formed by December 1787.
+However, for the constitution to become the official law of the land, at least nine of the thirteen states had to agree to ratify it.